haydncomley/easy-theme/ReadMe.md

 # Easy Theme 🎨
-This package has a bunch of helpful SCSS tools you can use to theme your application in a fast and reliable way.
+This package has a bunch of helpful SCSS tools that you can use to theme your application in a fast and reliable way.

-Theming is made super easy and generates down to CSS variables.
-As well as that, this package also has some useful SCSS mixins that cover all the basics from detecting dark-mode, mobile devices and more!
+Theming is made super easy and it all generates down to CSS variables.
+As well as that, this package also has some useful SCSS mixins that cover the basics from dark-mode, responsiveness, mobiles and more!

 ```
 npm install easy-theme
 ```

 ## "Here's one I made earlier" 🧱
-This is just a quick overview of some of the features within `easy-theme` and how you might work.
-Just `@use` the styles in any component or SCSS file you want.
+This is just a quick overview of some of the features within `easy-theme` and how they work.
+Just `@use` the package in any SCSS file you want to use tht tooling.
 ```scss
 // index.scss